 the Hesse Jaeger Korps, Ben Franklin, Primitive Camp sites, Candle Maker, the Cannon, Firestarter, Bucket & Churn Maker, Gunsmiths, Hand-Made History Clothing, 'Hawk thrower, Hide tanner/Indian trader, Horseshoer, McCottry's rifleman, Old Pottery and Points, Quill writer, Rev. Era Games, Soap Maker, Weavers, Woodjoiner, Marching drill, Crime & punishment (see stocks or pillory) & famous history storyteller Christine Swager.
 Our Society brings Backcountry days to life to learn and remember our great local heroes, white, black and red men and women, who rode with our Francis Marion, the Swamp Fox.

-** NEW ** See what the students (and teachers) enjoyed, thanks to Ms. Prothro's slides of stations demonstrating skills.
+** Best View of Event ** See what the students (and teachers) enjoyed, thanks to 3rd grade slides of stations demonstrating skills.

 (Need Windows Media Player to see show.) **